The pro-innovation framework

 If operating in EU markets, ensure compliance with EU requirements regardless of UK rules

-How GLACIS Supports UK AI Compliance
+How GLACIS supports UK AI compliance

-AI Readiness Score → Gap Assessment
+AI Readiness Score → gap assessment

-Mapping GLACIS to UK Principles
+Mapping GLACIS to UK principles

-| UK Principle | GLACIS Capability |
+| UK principle | GLACIS capability |

 |---|---|

-| Safety, Security, Robustness | Continuous monitoring detects anomalies and drift.
+| Safety, security, robustness | Continuous monitoring detects anomalies and drift.
 Evidence of guardrails in action. |

-| Transparency & Explainability | Full audit trail of AI inputs, outputs, and decision factors.
-Exportable for individual requests (DUAA/ADM). |
+| Transparency and explainability | Full audit trail of AI inputs, outputs and decision factors.
+Exportable for DUAA / ADM individual requests. |

-| Fairness | Sampling and attestation across user cohorts enables bias detection evidence. |
+| Fairness | Sampling and attestation across user cohorts enables bias-detection evidence. |

-| Accountability & Governance | Cryptographic receipts prove controls were active at time of decision.
+| Accountability and governance | Cryptographic receipts prove controls were active at time of decision.
 Links to SM&CR responsibilities. |

-| Contestability & Redress | Retrieval of specific decision records for individual complaints or subject access requests. |
+| Contestability and redress | Retrieval of specific decision records for individual complaints or subject access requests — including DUAA section 103 complaints from 19 June 2026. |